staysail/nova-cdragon/C-Dragon.novaextension/README.md

 - _clangd_ (and probably _ccls_) has various limitations around symbol renaming.
 YMMV.

 - Some things that should be code actions are not.

+- Objective C++ support is quite primitive, and doesn't understand C++ yet.
+  We need a decent Tree-sitter grammar for it.

+- Objective C preprocessor statements are not well highlighted, as well as things inside such conditionals.
+This is due to the limitations of the Tree-sitter grammar we have used; we'll probably need to fork that grammar to fix it.

+- Pointer declarations are not properly symbolicated.
+This is because of limitations in the Tree-sitter grammar.
+We will probably need to fork the grammars to make pointer_declarations a hidden node.

+- Objective C symbolication is far from complete.
+We welcome bug reports and PRs from folks who make use of Objective C.

 ## 🌐 Localizations 🌐